HarleenPama/Hospital_ER_Dashboard_using_POWER-BI/README.md

 # 🏥 Hospital Emergency Room Dashboard

-This project is a Power BI dashboard that provides a detailed analysis of emergency room operations, patient demographics, referral patterns, and efficiency metrics.
-Built using real-world hospital data over a 19-month period (April 2023 – October 2024), the dashboard aims to support data-driven decision-making in healthcare environments.
+This project is a Power BI dashboard that provides a detailed analysis of emergency room operations, patient demographics, referral patterns, and efficiency metrics.It is built using real-world hospital data over a 19-month period (April 2023 – October 2024),and the dashboard aims to support data-driven decision-making in healthcare environments.

 ---